 Can I Bring In Contractor’s For Repairs?

-Only in serious situations where your home is extremely damaged and the damage could cause harm to others or make the home unsecure is it acceptable to call in outside contractors.
+Only in serious situations where your home is extremely damaged and the damage could cause harm to others or make the home insecure is it acceptable to call in outside contractors.
 Even in these situations only minimal repairs in order to ensure the safety of the home and prevent further damage are acceptable.
-Any contractor’s brought in should compile a detailed report of the causes of the problem and any work they have done to rectify the situation as well as itemised bills, both of which must be presented to your insurance provider.
+Any contractor’s brought in should compile a detailed report of the causes of the problem and any work they have done to rectify the situation as well as itemized bills, both of which must be presented to your insurance provider.

 Will I Receive Funds For Alternative Accommodation?

-Insurance providers like https://newjersey-insurance.net/new-jersey-homeowners-insurance/ will have different rules regarding this, however there is a standard which is covered by the majority.
-If your home has been subjected to extensive damage to the point where it is not liveable and danger to inhabitants you may be entitled to funds to cover alternative accommodation.
+Insurance providers will have different rules regarding this, however there is a standard which is covered by the majority.
+If your home has been subjected to extensive damage to the point where it is not livable and danger to inhabitants you may be entitled to funds to cover alternative accommodation.
 However, for this to come into effect the damage would have to have been caused by a peril covered on your insurance policy.
 Unfortunately, if this is not the case you will not be entitled to claim back any expenses relating to alternative accommodation or repairs to the home.